suites-dev/suites/README.md

 You can use Jest Unit :)

 ### Tell me more 🤔
-If you are using any TypeScript framework: Angular, React+TypeScript, NestJS, TypeDI or even if you are framework free.
+If you are using any TypeScript framework: Angular, React+TypeScript, NestJS, TypeDI, TsED or even if you are framework free, jest unit is for you.

 Jest Unit is framework agnostic, so it's basically serves everyone! if you are using any implementation of dependency inversion (dependency injection on most cases)